RowdyVoyeur/midi-tools/nanoKONTROL/README.md

 <img src="https://raw.githubusercontent.com/RowdyVoyeur/midi-tools/main/nanoKONTROL/images/7.jpg" width="500">

-Scene 3 sends MIDI on Channel 14 and allows to queue song rows on the M8.
+Scene 3 sends MIDI on Channel 14 and allows to queue song rows on the M8 using buttons A to R.

 ### M8 Chromatic Keyboard

 <img src="https://raw.githubusercontent.com/RowdyVoyeur/midi-tools/main/nanoKONTROL/images/8.jpg" width="500">

-Scene 4 sends MIDI on Channel 13 and allows to play approximately one octave on the M8.
+Scene 4 sends MIDI on Channel 13 and allows to play approximately one octave on the M8 using buttons A t R.